-regon's young guns will get a shot at special big game hunts to aim for in 2020.
-The new 2020 Oregon Big Game Regulations are out, and they offer many youth hunts for kids only, plus guaranteed first-time tags in the general big game tag drawing again in 2020.
+regon's young guns will get a shot at special big game hunts to aim for in 2024.
+The new 2024 Oregon Big Game Regulations are out, and they offer many youth hunts for kids only, plus guaranteed first-time tags in the general big game tag drawing again in 2024.

-The Mentored Youth Hunter Program allows kids who haven't yet passed Hunter Education to hunt under the close supervision of an adult.
+The Mentored Youth Hunter Program allows kids ages 9-15 who haven't yet passed Hunter Education to hunt under the close supervision of an adult.

 Oregon will offer youth hunts again this coming year for deer, elk, antelope and spring bear.
-The new regulations list 29 youth deer hunts, 53 youth elk hunts, 3 youth spring bear hunts, and 4 youth antelope hunts.
 Some of the youth hunts can be harder to draw than adult hunts, so pay attention to how many hunters applied last year.
 The deadline to apply is May 15.